sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 You may also specify more complex combinations of event field selections and ranges as the criterion for selecting trials.
-For instance, you could select events of type "rt" which have latencies between 0 and 400 milliseconds and rename these as "fast_rt."
+For instance, you could select events of type "rt" that have latencies between 0 and 400 milliseconds and rename these as "fast_rt."
 Use the event selection interface a second time and rename the remaining events as "slow_rt."